Sapta98/Agentic-FEM/ARCHITECTURE.md

 - `TerminalInterface` - Web-based terminal interface
 - `MeshVisualizer` - 3D mesh visualization with VTK.js
 - `FieldVisualizer` - Field solution visualization

+**Assets and VTK.js:**
+- VTK.js is downloaded locally by the startup script and copied to `frontend/static/js/vtk.js`.
+- CDN loading for VTK.js is not enabled.

 ## Information Flow